 I have previously written about the philosopher David Benatar’s anti-natalism.
-Now Oxford University Press has published his new book The Human Predicament: A Candid Guide to Life’s Biggest Questions.
+Now Oxford University Press has published his book The Human Predicament: A Candid Guide to Life’s Biggest Questions.
 Here is a brief summary of the book followed by a few comments.

-Benatar’s book addresses the biggest question such as whether our lives are meaningful or worth living, and how we should respond to our impending death.
-He forewarns his readers that he won’t provide comforting answers to these questions.
+Benatar’s book addresses the biggest questions such as whether our lives are meaningful or worth living, and how we should respond to our impending death.
+He warns his readers that he won’t provide comforting answers to these questions.
 Instead, he argues

 that the (right) answers to life’s big questions reveal that the human condition is a tragic predicament—one from which there is no escape.
 In a sentence: Life is bad, but so is death.
 Of course, life is not bad in every way.
 Neither is death bad in every way.
 However, both life and death are, in crucial respects, awful.
 Together, they constitute an existential vice—the wretched grip that enforces our predicament.
 (1-2)

 The rest of the book explains this predicament.
 The basic structure of the argument goes something like this.
-While our lives may have meaning to each other, life is meaningless from a cosmic perspective; life has no grand purpose.
+While our lives may mean something to each other, life is meaningless from a cosmic perspective; life has no grand purpose.
 “The universe was indifferent to our coming, and it will be indifferent to our going.”
 (200) Whatever little meaning our lives have is fleeting, and all human achievements ultimately vanish.
 In the end, it will all be as if we never were.
 This doesn’t imply that life has no meaning whatsoever, but “that meaning is severely limited.”
 (201)